t-w/s7cli/README.txt

       - List of blocks in specified program

   importLibSources
-      - Import all sources from a library to project
+      - Import all sources from a library to a project

   importLibBlocks
-      - Import all blocks from a library to project
+      - Import all blocks from a library to a project

   importSources
       - Import specified source code files